Environmental management

 12981_Arbre_main.jpg

-As part of its commitment to being proactive in environmental matters, ADM has developed and implemented a number of tools.
+By striving to be proactive in environmental matters, ADM has developed and implemented various tools.

-Environmental Management System (EMS)
+Environmental Management System (EMS) (GRI 2-25 / 2-29)

 Aéroports de Montréal has an integrated environmental management system (EMS), which has been ISO 14001-certified since 2000.
 That certification is proof of the Corporation’s commitment to reducing the size of its environmental footprint.
 It also certifies that ADM has implemented responsible practices along with continuous improvement programs when it comes to environmental performance.
+In 2016, ADM was one of the very first companies to have its environmental management system re-certified under the new standard ISO 14001 (2015).

 Employee training